-We will process the obtained personal data on protected and backed-up network disks of the partner organisations themselves (cf. e.g. L-disk of ILVO-L&M), in folders to which only the researchers involved in the CHORIZO project have access.
+The obtained personal data is processed on protected and backed-up network disks of the partner organisations themselves, in folders to which only the researchers involved in the CHORIZO project have access.

-After conducting the interview, personal data should be anonymised as soon as possible (e.g. anonymised written report where there is no longer any link to the participant)/pseudonymised (e.g. transcription of interview where directly identifiable elements have been replaced by a code).
+After conducting the interview, personal data is, as soon as possible, anonymised (e.g. anonymised written report where there is no longer any link to the participant)/pseudonymised (e.g. transcription of interview where directly identifiable elements have been replaced by a code).

-When storing/processing data, identification and analysis data should be stored separately with a common code.
+When storing/processing data, identification and analysis data is stored separately with a common code.
 In this way, access to the identification data can be strictly limited and monitored.
 Only the person, who has the key to the code, can retrieve the person behind the code number.
 The key is kept on protected and backed-up network drives of institutions themselves in folders to which only the relevant researchers of the CHORIZO project have access.

 The analyses are conducted only on the basis of pseudonymised data.
-The pseudonymised data are stored on protected and backed-up network drives of the institutions themselves and in encrypted folders on CHORIZO MS Teams (where it should be checked whether everyone needs access to pseudonymised data).
+The pseudonymised data are stored on protected and backed-up network drives of the institutions themselves and in encrypted folders on CHORIZO MS TEAMS (where it should be checked whether everyone needs access to pseudonymised data).

-Outside the CHORIZO project:
+Outside the CHORIZO project

-If necessary, data transfer to and from end-users (including transfer of sensitive data if allowed) is performed encrypted, either sent by encrypted ZIP or RAR files, or by download directly as web-based services from servers.
+If necessary, data transfer to and from end-users (including transfer of sensitive data if allowed) is performed encrypted, either sent by encrypted ZIP or RAR files, or by download directly as webbased services from servers.
 In any case strong password is required for accessing transferred datasets and passwords must be sent separately from the dataset (preferably using also different channels of communication e.g. SMS, Viber, WhatsApp).